 How to Customize Feedback to Avoid Resistance

 Lastly, it’s natural that people will react differently to information about their behavior and performance.
-Although you can’t force someone to agree with your feedback, it may help to consider changing the way you deliver the message.
-To customize your feedback to reduce resistance:
+Although you can’t force someone to agree the feedback you give, it may help to consider changing the way you deliver the message.
+Giving feedback with these things in mind can reduce resistance:

 1. Consider the specific situation.

-Giving feedback to a new employee who’s anxious about her first presentation is different than giving feedback to a confident, long-term employee who’s eager for more visibility.
+Giving feedback to a new employee who’s anxious about her first presentation is different from giving feedback to a confident, long-term employee who’s eager for more visibility.

 2. Remember that people process information differently.

 Some people understand your message quickly, while others need time to absorb it.
 Some will want to focus on decisions, actions, and implications.
 Others will want to ponder and work out possible solutions on their own.
-Consider what different approaches you may use to influence people and choose the most effective tactic for your situation.
+Consider the different ways to influence people and choose the most effective tactic for your situation.